themaninthesuitcase/themaninthesuitcase.github.io/_drafts/Keeley_mod.md

 1. Remove the back plate, and put this and the plastic shield to the side.
 Use a #2 [philips] screwdriver, not a [pozidrive] and do it by hand.
 They are actually [JIS] #2 but you almost certainly don't have one of those and a philips is a reasonable fit, just be gentle.
 1. Put those 4 back plate screws into a cup, bowl, something that will stop them going missing.
 You won't be able to replace them like for like so losing them is going to suck.
 1. Unscrew the nuts for the side jacks using a 12mm socket and put them in the cup along with the washers.
 I like to use some [3D printed finger sockets][3dsockets] as they save me from damaging things, but a normal socket works too just hold it in your fingers.
 Try avoid adjustable spanners, they have a habit of damaging things.
-1. Unscrew the 3 nuts for the pots using an 11mm socket, into the cup with these and their washers.
+2. Remove the 3 nuts for the pots using an 11mm socket, along with the washers.
-1. Carefully lift the board away, the DC jack will be hooked into the hole in the enclosure so will need to be slide out.
+3. Carefully lift the board away, the DC jack will be hooked into the hole in the enclosure so will need to be slid out slightly.
-1. Use a PH2 screw driver and remove a single screw holding the LED daughter board in place.
+4. Use a PH2 screw driver and remove a single screw holding the LED daughter board in place.

 At this point you can remove the circuit from the case but it will still be held to it buy the battery and switch wiring.
 Take care removing the jack sockets as there is a star washer on each to put in the cup.

+If you wish you can stop disassembly here, but take care when drilling for the switch that you don't hit anything.

 To remove the remainder:

 1. Push the switch up from inside the enclosure and out.
 Gentle but firm pressure is needed.
-2. Carefully de-solder the 2 wires from the switch.
+1. Carefully de-solder the 2 wires from the switch.
 The wires are just hooked over, once the solder is removed with a sucker a light tough with the iron will help it come away.
 The purple wire on mine was glued in place, I carefully cut the glue with a scalpel.
-3. Push the battery clip through the hole.
+1. Push the battery clip through the hole.

 ### Changing the components